xdong2ps/xdong2ps.github.io/_pages/cv.md

 Extracurricular experience
 ======
-* Alto Saxophonist | Notre Dame Marching Band & University Band, IN
+* Alto Saxophonist, Notre Dame Marching Band & University Band, IN
   * Delivered performance on behalf of Notre Dame in an array of on-campus and off-campus events, e.g., the annual performance at DeBartolo Performing Arts Center.